Why People Are Wrong About Wal-Mart

 Originally, I bought Wal-Mart early in the year based on the ratings that we cover.
 The basic idea is to look for stocks from the pool of "A" and "B" rated stocks as our research and backtesting have shown that this group provides the highest chance of picking winners.

-The ratings are scored based on Quality, Value and Growth.
+The ratings are scored based on Quality, Value, and Growth.
 The three factors are then combined to calculate our "Action score".
-Currently, Wal-Mart is a B rated stock.
+Currently, Wal-Mart is a B-rated stock.
 The increase in stock price has caused the value score to drop.
 I'm not complaining.

-When I do a quick side by side analysis with other retailers, Wal-Mart is not cheap by the numbers in terms of traditional valuation metrics.
+When I do a quick side-by-side analysis with other retailers, Wal-Mart is not cheap by the numbers in terms of traditional valuation metrics.
 From this point of view, Target (NYSE:TGT) is currently the cheapest of the bunch, but at this stage, I will still take Wal-Mart over Target based on the initiative and potential.

-source: old school value
+Source: old school value

 What's Wal-Mart Worth?
 Fair Value Calculation.